 Posting bond is to assure the defendant’s appearance in court for a misdemeanor or felony case.
 Although “bond” or “bail” is usually an amount of money, it can also be the person’s guarantee or recognizance that he/she will appear.
 Conditions of bail can be imposed by the Judge, restricting and limiting contact with victims or witnesses, mandatory contact by the defendant with the court or a court-appointed agency, and various other conditions by order of the court.

-Bail bonds may be posted 24 hours a day for someone who has been arrested and booked into jail.
+Bail bonds may be posted during the hours below for someone who has been arrested and booked into jail.
 To post a bail bond, contact:

 Sylvania Municipal Court